-What’s the difference between Child Disability Payment and DLA?
+What’s the difference between Child Disability Payment and Adult Disability Payment?

-Following this change in age criteria, children receiving DLA in Scotland currently approaching their 16th birthday will no longer be invited to apply for PIP.
-They will stay on DLA until Social Security Scotland transfers them on to Child Disability Payment, or they choose to apply for Adult Disability Payment instead (once Social Security Scotland starts delivering this).
+Children receiving DLA in Scotland who are coming up to their 16th birthday will stay on DLA until Social Security Scotland transfers them on to Child Disability Payment, or they can apply for Adult Disability Payment.

 How much can I receive?

-Child Disability Payment is made up of two parts called ‘components’ - the ‘care component’ and the ‘mobility component’.
-Each component is paid at different rates.
+Child Disability Payment is made up of two ‘components’ – the ‘care component’ and the ‘mobility component’.
+Each is paid at different rates.

 Child Disability Payment and the Motability Scheme

-In Scotland the Motability Scheme works through the Government’s Accessible Vehicles and Equipment scheme .
-So if you are in receipt of the Higher Rate Mobility Component of Child Disability Payment, and have at least 12 months remaining on your award, you can apply to lease a car, scooter, powered wheelchair or Wheelchair Accessible Vehicle (WAV) through the Motability Scheme.
+In Scotland the Motability Scheme works through the Government’s Accessible Vehicles and Equipment scheme.
+So if you're getting higher rate mobility component of Adult Disability Payment, and you have at least 12 months remaining on your award, you can apply to lease a car, Wheelchair Accessible Vehicle (WAVWheelchair Accessible Vehicle), scooter or powered wheelchair through the Motability Scheme.

 You can still apply to join the Scheme while you’re being transferred from DWP to Social Security Scotland.
 You can order your vehicle, but you will not be able to collect your new vehicle until the transfer is complete.
 This is because the DWP cannot arrange new payments to us while your award is being transferred to Social Security Scotland.